katevnuk/sql-challenge/README.md

 ON dept_emp.dept_no = departments.dept_no;
 ```

-5. List all employees whose first name is "Hercules" and last names begin with "B."
+5. Listed all employees whose first name is "Hercules" and last names begin with "B."
 ```
 SELECT first_name, last_name
 FROM employees